rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 **Possible Values**

-* Timeout in Milliseconds, maximum value is 45000
+* Timeout in Milliseconds - Default value is 45000

 #### Example
 	:::xml